wcarmon/docs/rust/modules.md

 ## Crate root
-1. Starting file for compiler (rustc)
+1. *Crate root* is the starting file for compiler (rustc)
-1. Starting file for imported modules
+1. *Crate root* is the starting file for imported modules
 1. `src/lib.rs` (for library)
 1. `src/main.rs` (for binary)
 1. like `cmd/foo/main.go` for go